Skip to content

 TLS 1.3 for Data in Transit

-Transport Layer Security (TLS) 1.3 is the current minimum acceptable protocol for encrypting tax data as it moves between your browser and the server.
+Transport Layer Security (TLS) 1.3 is the minimum acceptable protocol for encrypting tax data as it moves between your browser and a server.
 NIST Special Publication 800-52r2 designates TLS 1.3 as the preferred standard for federal-facing applications.
+TLS 1.2 remains widely deployed but is being phased out of federal systems.
+Older versions, TLS 1.1 and 1.0, are deprecated and actively exploitable.

 AES-256 for Data at Rest

-Advanced Encryption Standard with 256-bit keys (AES-256) is the gold standard for encrypting stored tax records, backup files, and database contents.
-This is what the IRS, NIST, and FTC Safeguards Rule effectively require when referencing "strong encryption" of client data.
+Advanced Encryption Standard with 256-bit keys (AES-256) is the accepted standard for encrypting stored tax records, database contents, and backup files.
+This is what the IRS, NIST, and FTC Safeguards Rule effectively require when they reference "strong encryption" of client financial data.

-If a tax software vendor cannot confirm they use AES-256 for stored records, that represents a material gap in their IRS Publication 4557 compliance posture.
+When evaluating a tax software vendor, ask directly whether they use AES-256 for stored records.
+If they cannot confirm this in writing, that represents a material gap in their IRS Publication 4557 compliance posture.
+"We use encryption" is not an adequate answer: the specific algorithm and key length matter.

 End-to-End Encryption for Document Sharing

-Document portals used to share W-2s, 1099s, and completed returns should offer end-to-end encryption (E2EE), meaning only the sender and recipient can decrypt the content.
-Many mainstream file-sharing tools used by tax professionals do not offer true E2EE, creating a known attack surface.
+Client document portals used to share W-2s, 1099s, and completed returns should use end-to-end encryption (E2EE), meaning only the sender and recipient can decrypt the content.
+Most generic file-sharing tools do not offer true E2EE, which creates a known attack surface that attackers actively probe during tax season.

-In 2025, the IRS explicitly warned preparers against using unencrypted email or generic cloud storage to transmit client documents.
-For secure document sharing, see our analysis of tax client portal security.
+In 2025, the IRS explicitly warned preparers against using unencrypted email or standard cloud storage to transmit client documents.
+A secure, encrypted client portal is the required standard for compliant tax practices.
+Our analysis of tax client portal security covers what E2EE actually means in practice and how to evaluate portals before adopting them.

-Security mandates for online tax filing flow from several overlapping regulatory frameworks that became significantly more enforceable in 2023 and remain in full force in 2026.
+Security mandates for online tax filing flow from two overlapping regulatory frameworks, both of which became significantly more enforceable starting in 2023 and remain in full force in 2026.

 IRS Publication 4557, Safeguarding Taxpayer Data, requires all tax preparers to implement administrative, technical, and physical safeguards for taxpayer information.
-Technical requirements explicitly include encrypting data in transit and at rest, using multi-factor authentication, and maintaining a Written Information Security Plan (WISP).
+Technical requirements explicitly include encrypting data in transit and at rest, implementing multi-factor authentication (MFA), and maintaining a Written Information Security Plan (WISP).

 FTC Safeguards Rule for Tax Preparers

-The Federal Trade Commission's revised Safeguards Rule, which applies to tax preparers as "financial institutions" under the Gramm-Leach-Bliley Act, includes specific technical requirements:
+The Federal Trade Commission's revised Safeguards Rule applies to tax preparers as "financial institutions" under the Gramm-Leach-Bliley Act.
+The rule specifies technical requirements that go well beyond a general commitment to security:

-• Implementing multi-factor authentication for any system accessing customer financial data
+• Implementing MFA for any system that accesses customer financial data

-• Maintaining an inventory of all data, including storage locations and protection methods
+• Maintaining a complete inventory of all data, including storage locations and protection methods

 Bottom Line

-The IRS Dirty Dozen list for 2025 consistently places phishing at the top.
-Attackers send convincing IRS-branded emails designed to harvest e-file credentials, redirect refunds, or install keyloggers.
-These campaigns specifically target January through April when filing volume peaks.
+The IRS Dirty Dozen list consistently places phishing at the top of tax-season threats.
+Attackers send IRS-branded emails designed to harvest e-file credentials, redirect refunds, or install keyloggers.
+These campaigns run year-round but spike dramatically from January through April when filing volume peaks.

 Adversary-in-the-Middle Attacks

-Where TLS 1.2 with weak cipher suites is in use, adversary-in-the-middle attacks — tracked under MITRE ATT&CK technique T1557 — allow attackers to intercept session tokens even when MFA is enabled.
-This isn't theoretical: AiTM phishing kits are commercially available on criminal forums.
+Where TLS 1.2 is used with weak cipher suites, adversary-in-the-middle (AiTM) attacks, tracked under MITRE ATT&CK technique T1557, allow attackers to intercept session tokens even when MFA is enabled.
+AiTM phishing kits are commercially available on criminal forums and have been documented in attacks targeting financial services firms.

 Credential Stuffing Against Tax Portals

-Billions of username/password pairs from prior breaches are actively used in automated credential stuffing attacks against tax software portals.
-If taxpayers or preparers reuse passwords from any prior breach, their accounts are vulnerable regardless of platform encryption strength.
+Billions of username and password pairs from prior data breaches are used in automated credential stuffing attacks against tax software portals.
+If a taxpayer or preparer reused a password from any previously compromised account, their tax portal access is vulnerable regardless of how strong the platform's own encryption is.

 How to Evaluate Tax Software Security